newdevon/Python-Game-Library/README.md

 # Python Game Library

 Python Game library is a small curated collection of GUI and command-line games.
-With well known classics such as Connect 4, Tic-Tac-Toe, Rock-Paper-Scissors, and more.
+With well known classics such as Pong, Connect 4, Tic-Tac-Toe, Rock-Paper-Scissors, and more.

+NEW: Pong has now been added to the library, Pong can be played with another person with the (W/S) or (Up/Down) keys!

 ## Installation/Requirements